 - Get active.
 Get involved.
 Join some clubs or attend events because they interest you.
 It’s likely that other people who attend the same activities will have similar interests and want to do similar things.
 Make an effort to get to know them.

 - Look for people with whom you can be honest, with whom you feel that you can be yourself.

 - Think about the kind of person you want to be, the goals that you have.
 Find some people like that.

 - Notice whether the other person seems to be making an effort as well.
 Good friendships are two-way.

 - Some people seem to lift us up and others drag us down.
 Look for people who lift you up, make you feel good about yourself, support your efforts and interests, help you feel in control, encourage your success, and make you feel safe.

 Friends move us forward

 Not all friends serve the same purpose in our lives.
-Tricia Downing, para-olympic athlete and author of the book Cycle of Hope, recently told a group of college freshmen to look for four kinds of people in their lives.
+Tricia Downing, para-Olympic athlete and author of the book Cycle of Hope, recently told a group of college freshmen to look for four kinds of people in their lives.
 Downing suggested that students find mentors, coaches, cheerleaders, and challengers.
 We think this is great advice.
 Some friends will guide us through our lives (mentors), some will keep us on track (coaches), some will make us feel good (cheeerleaders), and others will spur us on to become better people (challengers).
 Encourage your student to build different kinds of friendships.

-Help your student think about how her friends fit into her life.
+Help your student think about how friends fit into their life.
 Reassure your student that friendships will, indeed, develop and then change, although this may take time.
 Thinking about who we are and what we value is part of choosing friends, and choosing our friends is part of building our identity.